Why it’s bad advice to “describe benefits, not features”

-Some marketing experts say that all sales copy should be expressed not in terms of features (a product’s properties) but in terms of benefits (how the product helps the user).
+Some marketing experts say that all sales copy—including the copy on your website—should be expressed not in terms of features (a product’s properties) but in terms of benefits (how the product helps the user).

 That advice is harmful.